Gabriele Marotta: Racing career

 Marotta began his career in 1986 in the British Formula Ford B Championship.
-In 1987 he switched to the French Formula Ford Championship.
-In 1988 he raced in the French Formula Renault Turbo B Championship.
-He switched to the Italian Touring Car Championship in 1991, he raced in the championship for several years, namely for Toyota Italia and the works Alfa Romeo team Nordauto Engineering, achieving several race wins and podiums.
-From 1996 to 2005 he raced in several championships, including BPR Global GT Series, European Touring Car Series and Formula Palmer Audi.
-In 1999 he won the Coppa Italia at the wheel of a Peugeot 405 Mi16.
-In 2000 he won the European Touring Car Series at the wheel of a Peugeot.
-In 2009 Marotta switched to the Superstars Series, he finished the season 28th in the championship standings.
+In 1987, he switched to the French Formula Ford Championship.
+In 1988, he raced in the French Formula Renault Turbo B Championship.
+He switched to the Italian Touring Car Championship in 1991, where he raced for several years, namely for Toyota Italia and the works Alfa Romeo team Nordauto Engineering, achieving several race wins and podiums.
+From 1996 to 2005, he raced in several championships, including BPR Global GT Series, European Touring Car Series and Formula Palmer Audi.
+In 1999, he won the Coppa Italia at the wheel of a Peugeot 405 Mi16.
+In 2000, he won the European Touring Car Series at the wheel of a Peugeot.
+In 2009, Marotta switched to the Superstars Series.
+He finished the season 28th in the championship standings.
 He switched to the Superstars GTSprint championship in 2010, winning the GT4 class with a Maserati fielded by AF Corse.
 In July 2015, it was announced that Marotta would make his TCR International Series debut with Target Competition driving a SEAT León Cup Racer.